Industry

-The rise of the delivery app during the pandemic - and post-pandemic blues?
+The rise of the delivery apps during the pandemic

-For the last two years, delivery apps have aided the grocery and restaurant businesses to survive the woes of the COVID-19 pandemic, and their help hasn’t gone unnoticed.
+For the last two years, delivery apps have helped grocery and restaurant businesses survive the COVID-19 pandemic, and their help hasn’t gone unnoticed.
 Near the latter half of 2021, food delivery as a global market was worth more than $150 billion, tripling its value since 2017.

 Now that most of the world has the pandemic in the rearview mirror, we’re transitioning to a post-pandemic period (it’s way too early to call it anything near a roaring 20s sequel).
 We don’t have a crystal ball to predict the future but let’s talk about the state of delivery apps for 2022 and onwards and what we’re seeing unfold at the moment.